iced-rs/iced_aw/src/widget/menu/README.md

 Global <- MenuBar/Menu <- Item

+A manu's setting (when it is `Some`) overrides the global settings.

-An item's setting (when it is `Some(T)`) overrides its containing menu's setting, which in turn overrides the global setting.
+An item's setting (when it is `Some`) overrides any ancestor settings.

 Here is an overview of the data structure:
 ```rust